udaykiranrachamsetty/File-Download-automation/README.md

 ```
 ## Usage

-**Direct Execution**: Run python main.py from the command line if not using the executable.\n
+**Direct Execution**: Run python main.py from the command line if not using the executable.

 **Executable**: Double-click main.exe in the dist folder or place it in your startup folder for automatic execution on system startup.